11×59mmR Gras

-The 11×59mmR Gras, also known as the 11mm Vickers, is an obsolete rifle cartridge.
+The 11×59mmR Gras, also known as the 11mm Vickers, is a rifle cartridge.
 France's first modern military cartridge, the 11×59mmR Gras was introduced in 1874 and continued in service in various roles and with various users until after World War II.

 Design

 The 11×59mmR was a rimmed, slightly bottlenecked, centerfire rifle cartridge with an external Berdan primer, developed for use in the single shot, bolt actioned Fusil Gras mle 1874.

 The original 1874 cartridge fired a paper patched, 386 gr, 1.06 in long lead bullet driven by 81 gr of F1 black powder, with a muzzle velocity of 450 m/s, the velocity dropping to 430 m/s at 25 m.

 An improved cartridge was introduced in 1879 with a slower burning F3 powder, alterations to the tip of the bullet and a reduction in the height of the patch.
 In 1884 a bullet was introduced of 5% antimony and 95% lead which was compressed and hardened instead of simply cast, and the tip was flattened to improve accuracy.

 During World War I an incendiary round was manufactured to be fired from the cartridge for the balloon busting role.